iterative/dvc.org/content/docs/command-reference/fetch.md

 - `-j <number>`, `--jobs <number>` - number of threads to run simultaneously to handle the downloading of files from the remote.
 The default value is `4 * cpu_count()`.
-For SSH remotes, the default is just `4`.
+For SSH remotes, the default is `4`.
 Using more jobs may improve the total download speed if a combination of small and large files are being fetched.

 - `-a`, `--all-branches` - fetch cache for all Git branches instead of just the current workspace.
 This means DVC may download files needed to reproduce